 Book contains 42 planks in total.
 They were made of birch wood, with dimensions 38x22x.5cm.
 Surface of the planks were scrubbed before carving the letters and afterward painted with some dark matter, which faded over time.
 On some planks, besides letters there were carved bull heads, sun, different animals, so Mirolyubov concluded that they represented symbols of months.
 Letters were not the same size and shape so there was possibility that different people wrote them and possibly in different times.

-After thorough research, Mirolyubov concluded that this was the oldest Slavic alphabet, later named protoslavic.
+Mirolyubov concluded that this was the oldest Slavic alphabet, later named protoslavic.
 But there is no other known inscriptions written in these letters which were similar to Cyrillic.

-Research of the planks continued Alexander Kurov in San Francisco, who worked in archive of Russian museum of San Francisco.
+Research of the planks was continued by Alexander Kurov in San Francisco, who worked in archive of Russian museum of San Francisco.
 Kurov tried to find connection between texts on planks and Indian and Babylonian language and was not interested in researching origin of texts.
 But the real progress was made when Sergey Lesnoy started studying the book.
 In several studies, he described his discoveries.
 Whole surface of planks is written without any grammatical rules, no breaks or punctuation marks.
 Although it is known that in ancient times wood was also used for writing various texts, the Book of Veles is the first known Slavic text.

 In analysis that followed, Lesnoy discovered that texts were collected in different periods and were written by different authors.
 The Book of Veles is not a chronicle; it is collection of texts that contain data about religion, tradition and history of Slavs.
 The book also gives information about Slavic gods, description of rituals, beliefs and great part of texts are dedicated to history of the Slavs.
 Some texts contain astronomical data, so there are terms such as Svarog day, which lasts 27000 years, zodiac cycles of 2160 years etc.